I tell people picking up the 2010 Newmar Ventana in April of 2018 was a spontaneous decision seven years in the making.

 Full Time on the Road

 In April 2018, I showed Jennifer the financial map.
 I had several exit strategies from our rat race.
 I had options for us to quit anywhere from late 2018 through January 2020.
 I originally planned to put the TIffin on the market in January 2019.
 This would give us time to sell the Tiffin and buy the next coach with plenty of time to buy the next coach and remodel it.

 As perfect plans never survive first contact with reality.
-One of several models of motorhome we narrowed our list down to was 40 foot Newmar Ventanas.
-Newmars have a great reputation for build quality and insulation.
+One of several models of motorhome we narrowed our list down to was 40-foot Newmar Ventanas.
+Newmars have a great reputation for building quality and insulation.
 We knew we needed a coach with great bones.
 We could renovate everything else–electrical systems, flooring, appliances, etc. What we can’t change is the foundation of the vehicle.

 Now we are up to the impulsive purchase seven years in the making.
 In April 2018, we purchased the 2010 Newmar.
 Now we needed to launch the upgrade.
 Being an older coach than we originally planned, the renovation costs were going to be higher and more extensive.
 After interviewing in a few places, we decided on using an RV remodeling center in Phoenix, Arizona.

 The remodel took eight months!
 We (or at least I) thought it would be done in four months.
 In the end, the longer renovation plan produced beautiful results.
 We are now in the home stretch of work, preparing for 2020 launch of our rambling freedom across America.